caberson/picasa-uploader/README.md

 	--folder=uploadFolder

 * If ccPicasaUploaderConfig.json is found in the same directory as the script, it will be read and its information extracted.
-I place my user email and password in it.

 References